Quavo

-Quavious Keyate Marshall (born April 2, 1991), better known by his stage name Quavo (/'kweɪvoʊ/), is an American rapper, singer, songwriter, and record producer.
-He is best known as the frontman of the now-defunct hip hop group Migos.
-Formed with his nephew Takeoff and their mutual friend Offset in 2008, the group released four commercially successful studio albums before disbanding in 2023.
+Quavious Keyate Marshall (born April 2, 1991), better known by his stage name Quavo (/'kweɪvoʊ/ KWAY-voh), is an American rapper and record producer.
+He is the frontman of the hip-hop duo (formerly a trio, until the death of his nephew Takeoff in 2022) Migos.
+Formed with Takeoff and their mutual friend Offset in 2008, the group released four commercially successful studio albums before disbanding in 2023 and reuniting in 2026.

 As a solo act, Marshall has guest performed on six Billboard Hot 100 top ten singles: Post Malone's diamond-certified "Congratulations", Justin Bieber's "Intentions", Liam Payne's "Strip That Down", Drake's "Portland", and DJ Khaled's "No Brainer" and "I'm the One", the latter of which peaked atop the chart.
 His debut studio album, Quavo Huncho (2018), peaked at number two on the Billboard 200 and spawned the platinum-certified single "Workin Me".
 His second album, Rocket Power (2023), peaked at number 18 and was released in memory of Takeoff, who was fatally shot the year prior.

 Early life

 Quavious Keyate Marshall was born on April 2, 1991, in Athens, Georgia.
 His father died when Marshall was five years old.
-He has an older sister, Karasha Marshall.
+He has an older sister, Karasha Marshall and Tatiana Davenport mother of fellow rap-mate and nephew Takeoff.
 The three members of Migos grew up together in Gwinnett County, a mostly suburban area 20–30 minutes northeast of Atlanta.

 Quavo attended Berkmar High School and was the starting quarterback of its football team during the 2009 season, his senior year.
 Berkmar went 1–9 in the 2009 season, and Quavo went 19-of-25 for 201 yards and three touchdowns for the first win of the season.
 Quavo previously held the Georgia High School record by completing 28 passes in a game in 2009 until being surpassed by Taylor Heinicke.
 Despite finishing the football season for his senior year, Quavo dropped out of Berkmar months before graduation.